braymaekers/ngdw-etl/ETL_TO_DO.md

 * Citrix machine per developer
   * Windows VM
   * Software: Pentaho Design Tools, DB2 Express, DB2 SQL Client, Notedpad++
-  * Missing: Gitlab, data for development
+  * Missing: Gitlab, data for development, Jira setup
-  * Will not be installed: Pentaho Server, Oracle DB (where control + pdi_logging will be sitting)
+  * Will not be installed: Pentaho Server, Oracle DB (where control + pdi_logging will be sitting) --> from Citrix we can connect to these resources on D1
   * Problem at this point: VMs are very slow, not usable for development

 # Product-Instrument ETL demo